atharvachitale765/max-bot-/README.md

 # max-bot-
-a simple bot which performs your basic tasks.
+a simple bot that performs your basic tasks.

 For Installation:
 ```